Fair and Square: Cake-Cutting in Two Dimensions: Impossibility Results

-\end{claim} \begin{proof} \footnote{We are grateful to Boris Bukh for the idea underlying this proof.}It is sufficient to prove that for every $n$ there is an arrangement of $2n-1$ pools in $C$ such that at most $n-1$ disjoint squares touch two or more pools.
+\end{claim} \begin{proof} \footnote{We are grateful to Boris Bukh for the idea underlying this proof.}It is sufficient to prove that for every $n$ there is an arrangement of $2n-1$ pools in $C$ that supports at most $n-1$ squares.
 The proof is by induction on $n$.
 The base case $n=1$ is trivial (and the case $n=2$ is Claim \ref{claim:neg-quart-2}).
-For $n>2$, assume there is such an arrangement with $2(n-1)-1$ pools.
+For $n>2$, assume there is an arrangement of $2(n-1)-1$ pools that supports at most $n-2$ squares.
 Deflate the entire arrangement towards the origin until it is contained in $[0,\epsilon]\times[0,\epsilon]$, where $\epsilon>0$ is a sufficiently small constant.
-By the induction assumption, at most $n-2$ disjoint squares touch at least two of these deflated pools.

 Add two new pools with side-length $\epsilon$ cornered at $(10,0)$ and $(0,10)$.
 We now have an arrangement of $2n-1$ pools.
-By our proof to Claim \ref{claim:neg-quart-2}, every square touching a new pool and another pool (either new or old), must contain e.g. the point $(6,6)$ in its interior, so every two such squares must overlap.
-Hence the total number of disjoint squares is at most $(n-2)+1=n-1$. \end{proof} The upper bound for two walls is also trivially true when the cake is a square with three walls, since adding walls cannot increase the proportionality:
+Every square touching a new pool and another pool (either new or old), must contain e.g. the point $(6,6)$ in its interior, so every two such squares must overlap.
+Hence, the additional pools support at most one additional square.
+All in all, the new arrangement of $2n-1$ pools supports at most $(n-2)+1 = n-1$ squares. \end{proof} The upper bound for two walls is also trivially true when the cake is a square with three walls, since adding walls cannot increase the proportionality:

 The bound also holds for a square with 4 walls, but in this case a slightly tighter bound is true: \begin{claim} For every $n\geq2$,